Hurricane Fiona rips through powerless Puerto Rico

 The storm washed away a bridge in the central mountain town of Utuado that police say was installed by the National Guard after Hurricane Maria hit in 2017.
 Large landslides also were reported, with water rushing down big slabs of broken asphalt and into gullies.

-Fiona was centered 50 miles (85 kilometers) southeast of Punta Cana, Dominican Republic with maximum sustained winds of 85 mph (140 kph) on Sunday night, according to the U.S. National Hurricane Center.
-It was moving to the northwest at 9 mph (15 kph).
+Fiona was centered 45 miles (75 kilometers) south-southeast of Punta Cana, Dominican Republic with maximum sustained winds of 85 mph (140 kph) on Sunday night, according to the U.S. National Hurricane Center.
+It was moving to the west-northwest at 10 mph (17 kph).

 Fiona struck on the anniversary of Hurricane Hugo, which hit Puerto Rico 33 years ago as a Category 3 storm.